Graduate Trainees

 Doctoral Student since 2022

-Evan Farkas is a first-year graduate student and was born in Houston, Texas but grew up in Lawrenceville, Georgia.
-He completed his B.S. in Biochemistry at Texas A&M in 2022 and is a loud and proud 2nd generation Aggie.
-During the course of his undergraduate research career, he focused on the potential of sulfonamides as a novel inhibitor of malate synthase (GlcB) in tuberculosis.
-Evan is a HEEP Fellow and is currently rotating in Dr. Stephen Safe’s lab.
-In his spare time, Evan enjoys watching sports, taking care of his dog and snakes, and a variety of outdoor activities like fishing and being mediocre at golf.
+Evan Farkas is a second-year graduate student in Dr. Stephen Safe’s lab.
+He was born in Houston, Texas but grew up in Lawrenceville, Georgia.
+Evan completed his B.S. in Biochemistry at Texas A&M in 2022 and is a loud and proud 2nd generation Aggie.
+During his undergraduate research career, he focused on the potential of sulfonamides as a novel inhibitor of malate synthase (GlcB) in tuberculosis.
+His current research is on NR4A1/2 ligands’ synergistic sensitization of glioblastoma cells to treatment with temozolomide.
+He is currently supported by the NIH TOXI T32 training grant and Texas A&M’s GREAT program and is a former HEEP Fellow.
+In his spare time, Evan enjoys watching sports, taking care of his pet dog and snakes, and a variety of outdoor activities like fishing and being painfully mediocre at golf.

 Steven J. Jackson, PhD, RDN